 Druids have a unique spell list with a lot of exclusive options.
 While they still have healing options and support options, many of their spells focus on area control and shaping the battlefield.

 Optional spells are marked below with (Optional) following the spell's name.
 These spells are considered optional rules, as described in Tasha's Cauldron of Everything.
 Consult your DM before deciding to use these spells.

 - EEPC / XGtE: Notably omitted from the function of Control Flames is the ability to create or extinguish them.
 Druidcraft and Prestidigitation both grant the ability to light or snuff out small flames.
 Control Flames will let you spread flames, extinguish them, change their color, etc., but if you want to light a torch you need to use flint and tinder like a commoner.
 You can use this to dramatically improve the effectiveness of torches, or to snuff out enemy light sources at a distance, but those are situational uses that you can address with better light sources like the Daylight spell or by using water.
 Neither function is frequent or useful enough to justify a cantrip with so little functionality.

 - EEPC / XGtE: This spell is fantastic for the Druid.
-It matches the damage of Produce Flame, it can do ongoing damage if enemies stay in place or moves into the square, and the Druid has very few spells which require Concentration at low levels so the Concentration requirement isn't a significant hurdle like it is for other spellcasters.
+It matches the damage of Produce Flame, it can do ongoing damage if enemies stay in place or move into the square, and the Druid has very few spells which require Concentration at low levels so the Concentration requirement isn't a significant hurdle like it is for other spellcasters like the Cleric.
 If you position yourself well, you may be able to use this with Thorn Whip to repeatedly pull enemies into the square for additional damage.
 This is a great introduction to area control spells, which is fantastic because the Druid's options for area control are some of their best spells.

 - PHB: This spell is profoundly disappointing.
 It does almost nothing, and the things it does are nearly useless.